Managing Chemo Side Effects: Temperature Regulation

 This is another big one for me.
 I've had a lot of treatments and medications over the years, so I'm not sure what or why it happens to me, but my body often has trouble regulating its temperature.
 Joel says my thermostat is broken!

 I’m also sensitive to cold touches.
 When Joel puts my fentanyl patch on my back and his finger touches me, I jump from the cold sting.
-On the other hand, when I get out of the shower, I feel like I’m melting and usually need to lay down for a while.
+On the other hand, when I get out of the shower, I feel like I’m melting and usually need to lie down for a while.
 Showers heat me up and zap my energy.
 But most of the time, I’m just cold.

-Things that help me with the cold
+Tips that help me with the cold

-- Soft beanies and hats.
+- Hats: I wear soft beanies and hats.

-- Hot coffee or tea.
+- Beverages: Hot coffee or tea can warm me.

 Join the conversation